jonlpersson/ed-latimore/site/_posts/2020-11-21-how-to-let-go-of-the-past-and-release-trauma.md

 tags:
   - the-power-of-forgiveness
 description: >-
-  Letting go of the past was key to my sobriety and getting my life together.
-  Learn how I did it.
+  Being able to let go of the past was key to my sobriety and getting my life together.
+Learn how I released the past and made progress.
 image: /assets/images/thumbnails/holding-clock.jpg
 ---
 Why is it so hard to let go of the past?